 GHB, also commonly used as a date-rape drug, has been rising in usage throughout German clubbers.
 Elizabeth Schumacher claims that Berlin clubs have to call an ambulance every 24 hours for GHB related overdoses.
 Mostly popular within the LGBTQ+ community of Berlin, Schumacher claims that everyone with the club scene knows someone who has died of a GHB overdose.

 Technically, marijuana is illegal in Germany.
-Being considered as an Appendix III drug, “neither too dangerous to market nor too dangerous to prescribe,” yet still a mind-altering substance.
+Being considered an Appendix III drug, “neither too dangerous to market nor too dangerous to prescribe,” yet still a mind-altering substance.
 The Supreme Court allows a “small amount” of marijuana possession to be legal; however, this wording allows for different interpretations of this law.
-As the wording “a small amount,” is subjective, every city has its own “small amount” limit.
+Since the wording “a small amount,” is subjective, every city has its own limit of what constitutes “small amount.”
 The greatest being in Berlin at 15 grams, and the lowest in 11 different regions being up to 6 grams.
-Regardless of amount restrictions, recreational smoking has been on the rise since the mid-2000s.
+Regardless of the amount restrictions, recreational smoking has been on the rise since the mid-2000s.
 Germany’s Federal Center for Health Education found that there has been roughly an 11- 24% increase in marijuana smoking within 18-24-year-olds from 2008-2015.

-Medical Marijuana has been legal since 2007; at that point, cannabis prescriptions had risen from 1,000 to 2,213 in less than 3 months.
+Medical Marijuana has been legal since 2007; once legal, cannabis prescriptions had risen from 1,000 to 2,213 in less than 3 months.
 Now it’s estimated that pharmacies fill over 5,000 prescriptions every 3 to 4 months.
 There is a heavy push by Germany’s Green and Left-Wing Parties, respectively, to legalize marijuana in both medical and recreational use.

 Due to Germany’s unofficial drug acceptance within its party scene, there has been speculation and multiple studies on the effects of long-term drug use on the minds of party-goers.
 Each popular drug (cocaine, MDMA, marijuana, speed, etc.) has different short-term and long-term impacts on the user.
 However, each of the drugs has a similar allure.
 They all release extreme amounts of dopamine for extended periods, meaning that once the drug is “out of your system,” the initial effects can have a completely different reaction than when first taken.
 Usually, when someone ingests a narcotic that releases dopamine, the body absorbs it.
 The brain can only produce a certain amount of dopamine before exhausting itself and needing a break from producing more.
-This can lead to lingering bouts of depression, mood swings, no appetite, and in some cases, addiction.
-When someone takes a drug that makes them feel good, they want to feel like that again.
+This can lead to lingering bouts of depression, mood swings, no appetite, and in some cases, MDMA addiction and dependency.
 But when the drug creates intense highs and extreme lows, the user often thinks that if they take more, they will feel better, and that’s how you and your brain get emotionally and physiologically addicted to the substance(s).

 The neurotransmitters working overtime to create the influx of dopamine could get damage in the process of overproduction.
 Exberliner Magazine claims that once the neurotransmitters are overworked and depleted, “it takes up to weeks for them to fully regenerate” causing a major depressive episode.
 These episodes are common with drug use, but depending on how frequent the use is can affect the lengths of depression.